Island of Chiloé, CHILE

 Photographs: Felipe Camus, Sergio Pirrone

 The smooth topography and horizontal profile of the Island of Chiloé define a landscape that is very different from the abrupt geography of continental Chile.
-Constant rain, strong winds and tides varying up to eight meters make this costal area a place of perpetual change.
+Constant rain, strong winds and tides reaching up to eight meters make this costal area a place of perpetual change.

 The perimeter of the first floor is defined by a series of wooden columns that allow the interior to be partially exposed.
 This structuring of the perimeter fragments the various faces of the house, adjusting or dilating the openings in accordance with different degrees of intimacy, drawing shadows towards the interior that vary over the course of the day.
-The columns keep outsiders from being able to visualize the interior layout or the precise scale of the building.
+The columns keep outsiders from being able to view the interior layout or the precise scale of the building.

-Above the platform of the first floor, a metal structure covers an open floor plan space.
+Above the platform of the first floor, a metal structure covers an open plan floor space.
 This second level, which is more open and removed from the land than the first, offers a panoramic view of the horizon.
-The asymmetrical geometry of the roof generates a concave space whose regular perimeter stands in contrast to the dominating horizonatla line of Chiloé's landscape.
+The asymmetrical geometry of the roof generates a concave space whose regular perimeter stands in contrast to the dominating horizontal line of Chiloé's landscape.
 It is a roof with unusual dimensions for a house under the rain.